tommasodeangeli97/finalstatemachine_sicurity-Robot/README.md

 # The map
 This node uses the aRMOR client in order to upload and modify an ontology already provived (https://github.com/buoncubi/topological_map).
-In the original ontology are present the classes: ROBOT,DOOR and LOCATION that has three subclasses ROOM, CORRIDOR and URGENT; the object proprieties; the data proprieties and the SWLRules that are used to infer the knoledge trhogh Protegé.
+In the original ontology are present the classes: >ROBOT,>DOOR and >LOCATION that has three subclasses >ROOM, >CORRIDOR and >URGENT; the object proprieties; the data proprieties and the SWLRules that are used to infer the knoledge trhogh Protegé.
 The ROOM is a LOCATION with only one DOOR, the CORRIDOR is a LOCATION with at least two DOOR and a LOCATION became URGENT we is not visited for at least 7 seconds.
 The map node cretes five instances for the class ROOM ['E','R1','R2','R3','R4'] that are connected with three CORRIDOR ['C1','C2','C3'].
 The 'E' ROOM represent the initial and the charging room and is connected only with the 'C1' corridor.